 Our recent study of prospective and current college students shows your website is the most important tool in your college recruitment marketing arsenal.
-In the finale of our 3-part series on college recruitment marketing, we focus on how to ensure your website is meeting their needs – and driving enrollment growth.
+In this blog on college recruitment marketing, we focus on how to ensure your website is meeting their needs – and driving enrollment growth.

 Our recent survey of prospective and current college students shows that your website is a primary source of information about your institution – it’s where prospective students turn first to learn about your academic programs, financial aid, campus life, athletics, graduation rates and career placement statistics.
 It’s the first step in determining whether your school is the right fit for them, so if the website doesn’t create a connection they won’t go any further.
 Here are 7 essentials for an effective college website that drives student interest, belief, and action: